Intro-to-CS-Bootcamp/ics_bc_s18/week4/README.md

 - Requirements
   - First, put in thousands; it should return 'one thousand' instead of (the sad) 'ten hundred' and 'ten thousand' instead of 'one hundred hundred'.
   - Now expand upon english_number some more.
 For example, put in millions so you get 'one million' instead of 'one thousand thousand'.
-Then try adding bil- lions, trillions, and so on.
+Then try adding billions, trillions, and so on.
   - We've copy pasted in the base code from the book, all you have to do is expand on it to have it display 'thousands', 'millions', 'billions', and 'trillions'.
 - Clarifications/Advice
   - Nothing for this one, just make sure to read it in depth and understand how it works so you can make the necessary modifications.